 It’s always exciting to see our message of Truly Human Leadership take hold in many different types of organizations, all over the world.
-This week’s guest post is from Rob Coulston, a good friend of ours in the UK who has written about his experiences with our BW Leadership Institute.
-If you are in the UK and are interested in an upcoming BWLI workshop, you can find out more information at their website.
+This week’s guest post is from Rob Coulston, a good friend of ours in the UK who has written about his experiences with our BW Leadership Institute (now Chapman & Co.
+Leadership Institute, read more here)

 January 2016 was the start of an amazing journey…

 The past 5 years had been extremely challenging.
 I had been coaching and supporting a wide number of people who had been deeply affected by the behaviours of their managers and the impact it has had on their lives.

 I have spent most of my career mainly working in learning and development with a wide range of organizations over a period of 30+ years.
 In that time, I had the honour of developing high performing teams from scratch, mentoring and coaching people to help them find their true potential.
 I have worked with leaders and managers at all levels on work that related ultimately to building better cultures for their people and better teams.

 The thing that has always fascinated me about organisations is the culture, the huge responsibility of being a leader and the amazing resourcefulness of people to deliver high levels of services in the most challenging circumstances.

 I have found that taking the time to build relationships and ultimately trust you really start to connect with people on a level beyond job descriptions and functions, you start to discover some truly amazing things.

 How can we help?
 Click To TweetPeople have always been at the heart of everything I have done and it’s where I have got my greatest satisfaction, connecting totally with my purpose; the reason for this started way back when I was very young.

 I was nine and a half years old when my grandparents came to visit my brother and I. There is a memory of my Grandmother taking us aside and saying “Your father is ill so why not come and live with us until he is better?”